d12frosted/elpa-mirror/gnu/vertico-posframe-readme.txt

   │ (vertico-multiform-mode 1)
   └────

+  NOTE: vertico-posframe-mode will be activated/deactivated by vertico-multiform-mode dynamically when you add 'posframe' setting to vertico-multiform-commands, please do not enable vertico-posframe-mode globally at the moment.

+3.2 To conditionally disable posframe ─────────────────────────────────────

+  ┌────
+  │ (setq vertico-multiform-commands
+  │       '((consult-line (:not posframe))
+  │         (t posframe)))
+  └────

-3.2 How to show fringe to vertico-posframe ──────────────────────────────────────────
+3.3 How to show fringe to vertico-posframe ──────────────────────────────────────────

   ┌────